Comply with Building Regulations, Standards, and legislation in the fenestration industry

 - when and how to support loadings above bay windows

-- how to provide structural supports when required in new bay windows
+- how to provide structural supports when required in new bay windows and how to ensure load is transferred onto new structural supports

 - requirements of egress windows in terms of minimum area, minimum size and position of lower edge of openings relative to finished floor level